johndeu/BUILD2018/Azure Media v3/NETCore/AnalyzeLocalFile/README.md

-# BUILD2018
+# Analyze local file
-BUILD 2018 samples for Azure Media Services Demos
+This example shows how to create an Asset and upload a local file to it with the Storage SDK.
+It also creates a Transform to analzye the file using the new built-in VideoAnalyzer preset.

 ## .NET Core Sample

 This is a Quickstart sample showing how to use Azure Media Services API and .NET SDK in .NET Core.

 Open this folder directly (seperately) in Visual Studio Code.

-This sample shows how to create a custom encoding Transform using the StandardEncoderPreset settings.
-It also demonstrates how to submit a job that uses an HTTPs ingest URL (JobInputHttp) instead of having to first create and upload an Asset.

 ## Update the App.config